-All the students in the school will be divided into four Houses, which have been named after individuals who contributed to a larger cause, they were rational and thinking people whose actions were driven by reason rather than assumption, and they were ethical and sensitive human beings who were not afraid to do what was right.
+All the students in the school are divided into four Houses, which have been named after great individuals who contributed to a larger cause.
+They were rational and thinking people whose actions were driven by reason rather than assumption, and they were ethical and sensitive human beings who were not afraid to do what was right.

 Each of them was able to realize their unique potential, bring about changes and build a positive society.
-Each of them represent a different field be it science, arts, philosophy or exploration.
+Each of them represents a different field be it science, arts, philosophy or exploration.

-Christopher Columbus was an explorer and trader who crossed the Atlantic Ocean and reached the America on October 12, 1492 under the flag of Castilian Spain.
-He believed that the earth was relatively small sphere, and argued that a ship could reach the Far East via a westward course.
-Christopher Columbus is one of the best-known of all explorers.
+Christopher Columbus was an explorer and trader who crossed the Atlantic Ocean and reached America on October 12, 1492, under the flag of Castilian Spain.
+He believed that the earth was a relatively small sphere, and argued that a ship could reach the Far East via a Westward course.
+Christopher Columbus is one of the best-known explorers of all time.
 He is famous for his voyage in 1492, when he “discovered” America while he was looking for a way to sail to Asia.
-Columbus had this strong courage of conviction to pursue his dreams against all odds with a strong sense of perseverance.
+Columbus had this strong courage and conviction to pursue his dreams against all odds with a strong sense of perseverance.

-Gandhi was a gentle man who had a heart full of compassion for people, animals and nature.
-He believed in non-violent resolution of conflicts and devoted his life to peace and to making the world a more just place.
+Gandhi was a gentle-man who had a heart full of compassion for people, animals, and nature.
+He believed in on-Violent resolution of conflicts and devoted his life to Peace and to making the world a more Just place.

 Albert Einstein was a great man, and he was very important to science.
 We should learn from him that no matter what field you enjoy, you should stick with your desire.
 We should learn that it is OK to think differently than other people.